17. Removing a commit from a branch

 command

-We have already used the reset
+We have already seen the reset

-- Optionally reset the working directory so it will match the specified commit
+- Optionally reset the working directory so it will match the specified commit.

 02 Check our history